Skip to content

 Binding metrics to localhost keeps them private by default.
 That is usually the right choice unless you have a dedicated monitoring network, reverse proxy, VPN, or firewall rules protecting access.

-The public status interface and metrics listener should not be treated as the same thing.
+The public API and metrics listener should not be treated as the same thing.

 • Is the reflector online?